microclimates/iot-edge/README.md

-# Open IoT Edge Server
+# Moved

-This has moved to the [Open IoT Edge](https://github.com/iot-edge) project
+This repository has moved to the [Open IoT Edge](https://github.com/iot-edge) project